-9. List of Documents and Evidence Please provide a list of all supporting documents, materials and evidence which you wish to submit wit of review h your notice Please refer to attached letter.
+9. List of Documents and Evidence Please provide a list of all supporting documents, materials and evidence which you wish to submit of review with your notice Please refer to attached letter. - 10250 TOTAL B BRIDGING TOTAL Note.
+The planning authority will make a copy of the notice of review, the review documents and ar procedure of the review available for inspection at an office of the planning authority until such time determined.
+It may also be available on the planning authority website.
+10. Checklist Please mark the appropriate boxes to confirm that you have provided all supporting documents and relevant to your review: evidence Full completion of all parts of this form V Statement of your reasons for requesting a review V All documents, materials and evidence which you intend to rely on (e.g. plans and drawings or other documents) which are now the subject of this review.
 Note.
-The planning authority will make a copy of the notice of review, the review documents and any i procedure of the review available for inspection at an office of the planning authority until such time as determined.
-It may also be available on the planning authority website. the review is 10.
-Checklist Please mark the appropriate boxes to confirm that you have provided all supporting documents and ex relevant to your review: vidence Full completion of all parts of this form Statement of your reasons for requesting a review ~ All documents, materials and evidence which you intend to rely on (e.g. plans and drawings or other documents) which are now the subject of this review.
-V Note.
-Where the review relates to a further application e.g. renewal of planning permission or modifical variation or removal of a planning condition or where it relates to an application for approval of matters conditions, it is advisable to provide the application reference number, approved plans and decision not that earlier consent. specified in DECLARATION

-I, the applicant/agent hereby serve notice on the planning authority to review the application as set out on this form and in the supporting documents.
-I hereby confirm that the information given in this form is true and accurate to the best of my knowledge

-Signature Name: Derek Scott Planing Date: COth February 2019 Any personal data that you have b Data Protection Legislation, een asked to provide on this from will be held a and processed in accordance with
+Where the review relates to a further application e.g. renewal of planning permission or modification or removal of a planning condition or where it relates to an application for approval of matter conditions, it is advisable to provide the application reference number, approved plans and decision that earlier consent. ers specified in DECLARATION I, the applicant/agent hereby serve notice on the planning authority to review the application as set and in the supporting documents.
+I hereby confirm that the information given in this form is true and best of my knowledge Signaturé Derek Scott Planing Date: Oth February 2019 Any personal data that you have been asked to provide on this from will be held and processed in a Data Protection Legislation. accordance with